Skip to main content

 4. Wallowing Sites

-• Muddy depressions near dams, creeks, or soaks
+• Muddy depressions near creeks, dams, or soaks

 • Fresh mud with hair stuck to edges